brendacs/colludia-gatsby/src/pages/info/writers.markdown

 - Write high quality indie game reviews and articles
 - Attend casual biweekly staff meetings where we discuss updates, progress, and just chat with like-minded individuals at least once a month
-- Have fun at Colludia game nights, if you choose to attend!
+- Have fun at Indie Story Games game nights, if you choose to attend!

 Note: We use biweekly in the sense of once every two weeks.